-- For all segments the segment magic (header) is checked - For all objects stored in the segments, all metadata (e.g. crc and size) and all data is read.
+- For all segments, the segment magic header is checked. - For all objects stored in the segments, all metadata (e.g. CRC and size) and all data is read.
 The read data is checked by size and CRC.
-Bit rot and other types of accidental damage can be detected this way. - If we are in repair mode and a integrity error is detected for a segment, we try to recover as many objects from the segment as possible. - In repair mode, it makes sure that the index is consistent with the data stored in the segments. - If you use a remote repo server via ssh:, the repo check is executed on the repo server without causing significant network traffic. - The repository check can be skipped using the --archives-only option.
+Bit rot and other types of accidental damage can be detected this way. - In repair mode, if an integrity error is detected in a segment, try to recover as many objects from the segment as possible. - In repair mode, make sure that the index is consistent with the data stored in the segments. - If checking a remote repo via ssh:, the repo check is executed on the server without causing significant network traffic. - The repository check can be skipped using the --archives-only option.